iamshihab2020/omnicore-web/omnicore-backend/docs/implementation-summary.md

 - Created `MenuItemViewSet` to handle all CRUD operations for menu items
 - Updated router configuration to register the viewset
 - Implemented proper tenant context filtering in querysets
-- Added support for query parameters (category, is_active, is_featured)
+- Added support for query parameters (category, is_active)
 - Updated the Bruno API collection with new endpoints for menu items
+- Simplified MenuItem model by removing unnecessary fields (is_featured, is_vegetarian, is_vegan, is_gluten_free, display_order, calories)

 ## 2. Bruno API Collection Updates